 This particular artist has demonstrated a propensity for creating some truly convincing and truly disturbing work, gradually improving with each created gash, cut, bite, and sever.
 She also gets cool points for being a Thirteenth Floor contributor; Vicky Bagley talks about her growing passion with us.Read More

 We love practical effects, especially in horror films.
-Any horror fan would tell you, nothing takes you out of one more, than stock CG gore fx.
-Unfortunately, given the budget of most smaller independent horror films, compromising on this particular aspect is a hard reality.
+Any horror fan would tell you, nothing takes you out of one more than stock CG gore effects.
+Unfortunately given the budget of most smaller independent horror films, compromising on this particular aspect of production is a hard reality.
 Unless your name is Damien Leone.
 Then you just get better at working around this limitation, delivering results that rival horror films with budgets multiple times the size.
 He's quite the phenom, and his talent is what makes Terrifier a very hard film to get through without squinting...

 Damien is quite the phenom, and his talent as a visual effects artist is what makes Terrifier a very hard film to get through without squinting...Read More